DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Categories.md

 ### Choose categories

-The next window will show all existing categories to select, and allows you to filter by groups and disciplines.
+The next window shows all the existing categories to select from, and allows you to filter by groups and disciplines.
-You can also choose to Hide Un-checked categories and Show Sub-categories.
+You can also choose to Hide the Unselected Categories and Show the Sub-categories.

 ![ParaManager choose categories](../../assets\images\PM-Ct-HideCatShowCat.gif)